latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Green Bay and Brown County Salvation Army emergency assistance programs.
+Salvation Army assistance programs in Green Bay and Brown County

 One of the nation’s leading charities, the Salvation Army believes in meeting the emergency and basic needs of struggling families as well as individuals in Brown County, whether old or young.
-The needs supported include clothing, free food, shelter and basic household needs.
+Green Bay area families that need clothing, food, shelter and basic household needs or some money to pay lights or housing can get help.
 Case workers will also try to offer guidance and hope to those coming in for services.
 An appointment needs to be made.

 Food, assistance for bills and household expenses in Brown County